How To Track Vehicles with RFID?

 Vehicle Tracking – Tracking a vehicle while it is traveling hundreds or thousands of miles is not a capability of UHF RFID; but, if checkpoints are set up along the route, the location of the vehicle can be estimated based on when it passes each one.
 This is being done throughout the nation at large truck weigh stations along major interstates.
 When 18-wheelers are weighed, their RFID tags are read to pinpoint location and can also be used to document the journey.
 For companies or persons interested in tracking vehicles in real-time and without setting up expensive infrastructure, vehicle GPS tags are a better solution.

-How-To: Tag a Vehicle
+How-To: Lable The Vehicle

 Using an RFID tag manufactured specifically for vehicle tracking quickly narrows down the available options.
 The next step is to decide where the tag will be located on the vehicle.
 This will be dependent on where the equipment is setup and at what angle the tag receives the best read rates.
 Below are the three most common types of vehicle tags (grouped by where they are placed), and a little information about each.